Danny2097/Simulation/simulation/ReadMe.md

 The product of this will result in the creation of two containers with the names `simulation` and `elasticsearch`

-**NOTE : ** Please allow for 40 - 60 seconds for the Elasticsearch cluster and Simulation Api to load and configure themselves before using.
-This is a result of a delay in the exposure of the host and port Elasticsearch is bound to when cluster is starting.
+**NOTE :** Please allow for upto **40 - 60 seconds** for the Elasticsearch cluster and Simulation Api to load and configure themselves before using.
+This is a result of a delay in the exposure of the host and port that Elasticsearch is bound to when cluster is starting.
 This then requires the API to essentially wait so it can create a client.

 ## Contact